magnusrodseth/disaster-tweets/assignment-2/README.md

 df['trigrams'] = df['cleaned_text'].apply(lambda x: create_ngrams(x, 3))
 ```

-To check which bigrams were most common, both in disaster-related tweets and non-disaster related tweets (according to choose_one column)
+We also inspected the most common bigrams and trigrams in disaster-related tweets and non-disaster related tweets:

 ```py
 from collections import Counter df['is_disaster'] = df['choose_one'].map({"Relevant": 1, "Not Relevant": 0})